ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

 6. Restart the board.

-6. Your board is now working as a URI beacon with the URL you gave it.
+6. Your board is now working as a UriBeacon with the URL you gave it.
 If it has a battery, you can unplug it from the computer and walk around with it.
 <br />
-**Note:** the URIBeacon goes into [configuration mode](../Advanced/URIBeaconAdv.md) for the first 60 seconds after it's turned on.
+**Note:** the UriBeacon goes into [configuration mode](../Advanced/URIBeaconAdv.md) for the first 60 seconds after it's turned on.
 It will appear with your information when that minute is up.

-##Finding your URI Beacon
+##Finding your UriBeacon

 Using one of the applications you installed on your phone during our *What You'll Need* section, discover your beacon and check that the URL is correct (don't forget that the beacon will be in configuration mode for the first 60 seconds after it's turned on).